makelab-kaist/makelab.github.io/_pages/contact.md

 ---
 title: Contact
-subtitle: Drop us a line for questions or suggestions.
+# subtitle: Drop us a line for questions or suggestions.
 description: Contact Make Lab
----

-{% include contact-form.html %}

 ---

 KAIST is located in the beautiful city of [Daejeon](https://en.wikipedia.org/wiki/Daejeon), easily accessible from Seoul or the Incheon Airport by public transportation.